tibs/reST-slides-talk/rst-slides.rst

 -----------

 DEMO at https://docutils.sourceforge.io/docs/user/slide-shows.s5.html
-is the actual documentation page as slides - perhaps a bit long.
+is the actual documentation page as slides.

 Also there's my talk on reStructuredText, from 2009